vicchi/wp-avertere/readme.txt

 = Why don't I just use the REFRESH HTML meta tag in my post instead? =

 There's nothing wrong with using the `REFRESH` HTML meta tag to redirect to another URL but it's not as easy or efficient as using the plugin.
 Here's why.
 The `REFRESH` meta tag lives in a page's header section.
 You not only need to inject this into the page (you could use the `wp_head` action hook) but you need to wait for the entire page to load before your browser will take note of and act on the `REFRESH` meta tag.
-WP Redirect hooks into the WordPress `template_redirect` hook and issues an HTTP `Location` header on your behalf; this means that the decision to redirect and the act of actually redirecting takes place before the page even loads, which is faster and more efficient.
+WP Avertere hooks into the WordPress `template_redirect` hook and issues an HTTP `Location` header on your behalf; this means that the decision to redirect and the act of actually redirecting takes place before the page even loads, which is faster and more efficient.

 = Wait a moment.
 HTTP 302 is Found not Temporary Redirect.
 Why aren't you using HTTP 307 Temporary Redirect instead? =